 At the end of his life, Ken outlined the organization he wanted created.
 It would be a center that would nurture the compassion in medicine, encouraging the sorts of caregiver-patient relationships that made all the difference to him.
 Rooted in the experience of one patient, the Schwartz Center has grown into an organization addressing the universal concerns of many.

 The University Of Virginia School Of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 The University Of Virginia School Of Medicine designates this live activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The University Of Virginia School Of Medicine awards one hour of participation (equivalent to AMA PRA Category 1 Credit(s)™) to each non-physician participant who successfully completes this educational activity.
-The University of Virginia School of Medicine a record of participation for six years.
+The University of Virginia School of Medicine maintains a record of participation for six years.

 University of Virginia School of Nursing Continuing Education (SONCE) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.